ironbar/prompt_recovery/docs/modeling/Iteration_01_biggest_model.md

 I have been playing with `Gemma 2b-it` because it is fast enough to be able to make predictions with it.

-The problem is that the model is pretty dumb.
+The problem is that **the model is pretty dumb**.
 Very frequently ignores the given instructions, so doing prompt engineering with the model is challenging.

 One option could be to divide the task in two: